Generate Tests with SmartBear AI

 To enable the SmartBear AI features, follow these steps:

-In the left pane, go to Integrations, and select SmartBear AI.
+In the ReadyAPI Preferences dialog, in the left pane, go to Integrations, and select SmartBear AI.

 Select Enable SmartBear AI integration.